moliver28/research-handbook/content/handbook/product/ux/how-we-work/figma-provisioning.md

 ### Access request issues

 Every approved Figma seat must have a corresponding access request issue with budget approval.
-Seat upgrades should not occur outside of access requests using the Figma interface.
+Seat upgrades should not occur outside of access requests by using the Figma admin or sharing tools.

 Provisioners will be pinged in the access request issue to grant access.
 As a provisioner, ensure: